Explainer

 GRANT OPPORTUNITY

-Lumina Foundation is seeking letters of interest for a grant opportunity for up to 15 institutions to scale career-connected HIPs on their campuses.
+Lumina Foundation is seeking to fund up to 15 institutions to scale career-connected HIPs on their campuses.
 Applicants must seek to pursue ambitious and innovative HIPs strategies, but the benefits extend far beyond the direct funding to support this work, including:

 • An opportunity to shape national practice in career-connected HIPs among exemplar institutions from across the U.S.;